Mary Ellen Sigsbee: Early life

-Sigsby was born in New Orleans, on February 26, 1876, one of four daughters of Charles D. Sigsbee, who had been captain of the USS Maine during the Spanish–American War.
+Sigsby was born in New Orleans, on February 26, 1876, one of four daughters of Charles D. Sigsbee, captain of the USS Maine during the Spanish–American War.

 Career

 Sigsbee studied at the Arts Students League.
 One of her paintings was exhibited at the Paris Salon in 1908 - a feat achieved by few American women.

 A feminist and suffragist, Sisgbee designed posters for the American Woman Suffrage Association.
 One of which, What breaks up the home?
 What will save the home?
-Votes for Women (circa 1917), is in the privately-held Ann Lewis Women's Suffrage Collection.
+Votes for Women (circa 1917), is in the privately held Ann Lewis Women's Suffrage Collection.

 From 1909 to 1917, and from 1930 to 1932, she made illustrations for the Evening Journal.
 Her painting The Christmas Peek was used as the Christmas 1934 cover of the Saturday Evening Post.
 She also produced work for Harper's Magazine.

 A copy of her print The New Hand is in the National Child Labor Committee Collection of the United States Library of Congress.